 - A series of occasional workshops, seminars and study days

 For the MSc, the core assessed components of the course are three, 3-hour examinations (one on each of the course themes) (40%), two elective module essays (20%), and an original research dissertation (40%).
 All core modules and elective modules are taught in the first two terms of the academic year, leaving the third term clear for examinations and dissertation preparation.
-For more detailed information on course content, please see the MSc Course Handbook.
+For more detailed information on course content, please contact the Course Director.

 For the MPhil, the core assessed components of the course are three, 3-hour examinations (one on each of the course themes) (25%), three elective module essays (25%), and an original research thesis (50%).
 All core modules and two of the three elective modules take place in the first year of the course, whilst one further elective and the research thesis form the basis for the second year.